sladkoff/minecraft-prometheus-exporter/README.md

 There's a sample [dashboard](https://raw.githubusercontent.com/sladkoff/minecraft-prometheus-exporter/master/dashboards/minecraft-players-dashboard.json) available to get you started.

+You can find the full list [here](https://minecraft.fandom.com/wiki/Statistics#List_of_custom_statistic_names).
+Use the "Resource location" for the metrics label with removing the "minecraft:" part and converted to uppercase.
+This doesn't support all statistics in the list because they are provided by the upstream Spigot libraries.

 ## Collect metrics about your own plugin

 You can easily collect metrics about your own plugin.